taanya-d/Festive-Campaign-Analysis/README.md

 #ADVANCE LEVEL

-1.Calculate the total sales amount for each product category, sorted in descending order.
+1. Calculate the total sales amount for each product category, sorted in descending order.

 select PRODUCT_CATEGORY, sum(Amount)
 FROM diwali_sales_data